ika-rwth-aachen/RoadGeneration/README.rst

 This generates the output OpenDRIVE file next to the input file.
 The provided input file is checked against ``input.xsd``.
-Analogous the output file is checked against the ``output.xsd`` file which specifies the openDRIVE 1.5 standard.
-For a list of all parameters use the help flag of the tool.
+Analogous the output file is checked against the ``output.xsd`` file which specifies the openDRIVE standard.
+For a list of all parameters use:

 .. code:: bash